Local Escapes

 A room at Capella Sydney, one of the best hotels in SydneyImage credit: Capella Sydney | Supplied

-Sydney's heritage-listed Department of Education building has been transformed into the ultra-luxe Capella Sydney hotel.
-The Circular Quay property is the first Capella on Australian shores—voted the #2 best hotel brand in the world by Travel + Leisure magazine, it is an exciting addition to Sydney's expanding luxury hotel scene.
+Sydney's heritage-listed Department of Education building was been transformed into the jaw-dropping Capella Sydney hotel.
+The Circular Quay property is the first Capella on Australian shores, and voted the #2 best hotel brand in the world by Travel + Leisure magazine.

-Capella Sydney features 192 spacious rooms and suites across eight floors and three bars and restaurants.
+Capella Sydney has 192 spacious rooms and suites across eight floors, and three bars and restaurants.
 In the jaw-dropping foyer, Aperture restaurant features a seven-metre-tall green wall bursting with native florals.
-There's a 19th-century-inspired lobby bar (the McRae Bar, named after the building's original Edwardian-era architect, George McRae), and, most exciting of all, a grand ground-floor restaurant called Brasserie 1930, which is headed up by the Bentley Group.
+There's a 19th-century-inspired lobby bar and, most exciting of all, a grand ground-floor restaurant called Brasserie 1930 headed up by Sydney restaurant leaders the Bentley Group.

-Why we love it: Capella Sydney is a vision of quiet luxury—perfect for channeling your inner Kendall Roy.
+Why we love it: Capella Sydney is a vision of quiet luxury—perfect for channelling your inner Kendall Roy.
 Plus, Brasserie 1930 is one of the best restaurants in Sydney right now.

 Book with Booking.com